nmlgc/ReC98/README.md

 master.lib and the C/C++ runtime alone make up a sizable amount of the code in all the executables.
 In TH05, for example, they amount to 74% of all code in `OP.EXE`, and 40% of all code in `MAIN.EXE`.
 That's already quite a lot of code we do not have to deal with.
 Identifying the rest of the code shared across the games will further reduce the workload to a more acceptable amount.

-With DOSBox-X and [the Debug edition of Neko Project II](https://github.com/nmlgc/np2debug), we now also have two open-source PC-9821 emulators capable of running the games.
-This will greatly help in understanding all hardware-specific code.
+With DOSBox-X and [the Debug edition of Neko Project II](https://github.com/nmlgc/np2debug), we also have two open-source PC-9821 emulators capable of running the games.
+These have helped to answer most hardware-related questions, together with old books about PC-98 development and occasional tests on real hardware.

-And while this project has made decent progress so far, completing the decompilation of even just a single game will still take a long time.
-Any help will be appreciated!
-If you are interested, check [`CONTRIBUTING.md`](CONTRIBUTING.md) for the general contribution guidelines.

 ## Dumped executables
 * TH01: `zunsoft.com`, `op.exe`, `reiiden.exe`, `fuuin.exe`